Skip to main content

 }

 Rational numbers form a field: every non-zero element has a multiplicative inverse (the reciprocal).
-The denominator requirement (non-zero, reduced) comes from the algebraic structure.
+The requirement that denominators be non-zero and fractions reduced comes from this algebraic structure, not from arbitrary convention.

-For large computations, numerator and denominator can grow quickly.
-Options:
+For large computations, numerators and denominators grow fast.
+Three options:

 2. Use arbitrary-precision integers